loicmarie/playground-8maVaWFU/markdowns/board_and_position.md

 }
 ```

-Now we have all the required knowledges to bitboards manipulation.
+Now we have all the required knowledges and tools to bitboards manipulation.

 Let's make our first step in the next part.